IRON IN DRINKING WATER

-Providing high-quality water service is our business and we have an exceptional track record.
-Last year, New York American Water’s compliance record for meeting primary state and federal drinking water standards was 100 percent.
-That beats the national average.
-While our water quality track record is exceptional, we continue to work on lowering the amount of iron that is naturally present in the groundwater on Long Island.
+Providing high-quality water service is our business and we have an exceptional track record when it comes to meeting primary state and federal drinking water standards.
+While our compliance record is 100 percent, we continue to work on addressing issues related to discolored water by reducing the amount of iron in the water that is distributed to our customers.

 Overview of the issue